Although the main camp program is coming to an end (on August 1), late summer camps are offered at select parks.

 If the program has both online and in-person registration available:

 Try to register in-person at the park.
 If you don’t get a spot at in-person registration, then ask at the park to add you to the waiting list.
 If spots become available, the park supervisor will contact patrons based on their position on the list.
-We also encourage you to be flexible on your location as many parks do not sell out on the first day.
+We also encourage patrons to be flexible on their location as many parks do not sell out on the first day.

 Is financial assistance available?

 Yes.
-Learn more about the financial assistance program.
+Learn more about the day camp financial assistance program.

 I have more questions, who can I contact?